ocapn/ocapn/draft-specifications/CapTP Specification.md

 ```

 The `wants-partial` flag indicates if a "partial" update should be provided as
-the notification to `listen-desc` when the promise resolves to another promise.
+the notification to `listen-desc` when the promise encounters an intermediate
-If `wants-partial` is false, a notification is sent only when the promise
+resolution to another promise.
+If `wants-partial` is false, a notification is
-resolves to a non-promise value or breaks (i.e., not when it resolves to another
+sent only when the promise fulfills to a non-promise value or breaks (i.e., not
-promise).
-If `wants-partial` is true, a notification is sent for any resolution,
+when it resolves to another promise).
+If `wants-partial` is true, a notification
-including to another promise.
-Any notification is considered to conclude the
+is sent for any resolution, including to another promise.
+Any notification is
-`op:listen` interaction, and if future notifications are desired (e.g., after a
+considered to conclude the `op:listen` interaction, and if future notifications
-partial notification) then further `op:listen` operations should be sent.
+are desired (e.g., after a partial notification) then further `op:listen`
+operations should be sent.

 ### Sending

-`to-desc` MUST be a `desc:export` or `desc:export` which corresponds to a
+`to-desc` MUST be a `desc:export` or `desc:answer` which corresponds to a
 promise on the remote side.

-`listen-desc` MUST be a `desc:import-object` that is being imported.
-This will
+`listen-desc` MUST be a `desc:import-object` which corresponds to a local
-be invoked when the promise comes to a resolution.
+promise resolver being exported to the remote side.

 ### Receiving

-When receiving this message, providing `to-desc` matches a promise exported to
-this session, a mechanism MUST be setup to fulfill or break the provided
+A mechanism MUST be setup to deliver either a `fulfill` or `break` message to
-resolver when a resolution is available to the `listen-desc` object.
-If a
+`listen-desc` when a suitable resolution is available.
+If one is already
-resolution is already available, the resolver provided in `listen-desc` MUST be
+available, the corresponding message must be delivered immediately.
-fulfilled or broken.

 ## [`op:get`](#opget)

 `op:get` requests the value for the named field of an eventually settled
 [Struct](Model.md#struct).
-The get operation follows promise resolutions, inheriting the rejection reason
+The get operation follows promise settlment, inheriting the rejection reason
 of any intermediate rejected promise.
 The operation rejects the answer if the ultimate fulfillment of the receiver
 is not a Struct or if the named field is absent on the Struct.